centrefornetzero/pypsa-fes/doc/installation.rst

 Install a Solver
 ================

-PyPSA passes the PyPSA-Eur network model to an external solver for performing the optimisation.
+PyPSA passes the PyPSA-FES network model to an external solver to perform the optimisation.

 Generally, `Gurobi <https://www.gurobi.com/documentation/quickstart.html>`_
 is recommended, however only academic licences are free.
-Otherwise, the model supports the almost equally strong open-source solver - `HiGHS <https://highs.dev/>`_.
+Otherwise, the model supports the almost equally strong open-source solver `HiGHS <https://highs.dev/>`_.

 To install the solvers, please refer to the respective installation guides and/or run